offlineric/Fleche/README.md

 * Install the [Vertical Tabs](https://addons.mozilla.org/en-us/firefox/addon/vertical-tabs/) extension.
 * Go to your [Add-ons Manager](about:addons), select the User Styles page and then write a new style.
 * Give the style a name and paste the contents of firefox.css.
+* Restart firefox at least once before reporting any issues! :)

 ## Notes
 * This theme is not complete yet, and still has bugs.
 If you find any, please use the issues tracker!